arshsnaz/DoctorAppointment/README.md

 ## 👨‍💻 About the Developer

-**arshsnaz** is a passionate developer specializing in modern web technologies.
+**Abubakar** is a passionate developer specializing in modern web technologies.
 This Doctor Appointment System showcases expertise in frontend development with React and TypeScript.
 The project is evolving into a full-stack Java application, with backend implementation planned for future development.

 Connect with arshsnaz on [GitHub](https://github.com/arshsnaz) for more projects and collaborations.

 ---

-*Built with ❤️ using React & TypeScript (Backend coming soon with Java!)*